PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/dedicated_vmseries/README.md

   **Note!** \
   The `disable_password_authentication` property is by default `false` in this example.
 When using this value, you don't have to specify anything but you can still additionally pass SSH keys for authentication.
 You can however set this property to `true`, then you have to specify `ssh_keys` property.

   For all properties and their default values see [module's documentation](../../modules/vmseries/README.md#authentication).

-- `image`           - (`map`, required) properties defining a base image used by the deployed VM.
-The `image` property is required but there are only 2 properties (mutually exclusive) that have to be set, either:
+- `image`           - (`map`, optional) properties defining a base image used by the deployed VM.
+The `image` property is required (if no common properties were set within `vmseries_universal` variable) but there are only 2 properties (mutually exclusive) that have to be set, either:

   - `version`   - (`string`, optional) describes the PAN-OS image version from Azure Marketplace.
   - `custom_id` - (`string`, optional) absolute ID of your own custom PAN-OS image.

   For details on all properties refer to [module's documentation](../../modules/vmseries/README.md#image).

 - `virtual_machine` - (`map`, optional, defaults to module default) a map that groups most common VM configuration options.
                       Most common properties are:

   - `size`              - (`string`, optional, defaults to module default) Azure VM size (type).
 Consult the *VM-Series Deployment Guide* as only a few selected sizes are supported.
-  - `zone`              - (`string`, optional, defaults to module default) the Availability Zone in which the VM and (if deployed) public IP addresses will be created.
+  - `zone`              - (`string`, required) the Availability Zone in which the VM and (if deployed) public IP addresses will be created.
   - `disk_type`         - (`string`, optional, defaults to module default) type of a Managed Disk which should be created, possible values are `Standard_LRS`, `StandardSSD_LRS` or `Premium_LRS` (works only for selected `size` values).